spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-feature-overview.md

 ## Service type

 A *service type* is a classification of services that a business offers to its customers.
-These service types are often determined by the nature of the business.
+Service types are determined by the nature of the business.
 Service type examples:
 * Pickup service
 * Return service
 * Rental service
+* Repair service

 ## Service

 A *service* represents a specific service type that is provided at a specific service point.
-A service is a capability within a service point that is offered to its customers.
-An example of such a service will be a pickup service at a retail location located on Julie-Wolfthorn-Straße 1, 10115, Berlin.
+For example, a pickup service at a retail location located at Julie-Wolfthorn-Straße 1, 10115, Berlin.

+## Service points use cases

+With the help of service points, types, and services, a Merchant can model different use cases depending on their business needs.
+Examples of services that can be implemented on a project level are as follows:
+* Ship from store
+* Request product demo in the retail location
+* Request a repair service